-In light of question \ref{question:tilde_pi} we would like to show that $\rho(\cc[\tilde{\pi}])$ is the class $(-\langle 1 \rangle, 1)$ in $\GW(k) \times_{k^\times/k^{\times 2}} k^\times$.
+In light of Question \ref{question:tilde_pi} we would like to show that $\rho(\cc[\tilde{\pi}])$ is the class $(-\langle 1 \rangle, 1)$ in $\GW(k) \times_{k^\times/k^{\times 2}} k^\times$.
 We are not able to confirm this yet, since we do not know how to compute the resultant of $\cc[\tilde{\pi}]$.
-We can, however, make the following observation based on computations of topological degrees in appendix \ref{sec:evidence}.
+We can, however, show the following fact based on the computations of topological degrees in Appendix \ref{sec:evidence}.
 We thank Kirsten Wickelgren for mentioning to us the idea to use the arguments of \cite{BHeta} and \cite{BWEuler} to reduce the computation to the Grothendieck--Witt group of the integers.

 \begin{theorem} For every field $k$, we have